National voting rights clashes color debate over Minnesota election law proposals

 "It also promotes the incorrect idea that we have problems with the voters in Minnesota," Carlson said.
 "We have very, very few issues that have been brought to the courts and across the nation."

-Those and other more technical changes may stand a greater chance of passage than the respective major policy changes being pushed by each party that lack bipartisan support.
+Those technical changes may stand a greater chance of passage than the major policy changes being pushed by each party that lack bipartisan support.
 According to Nash, such one-sided bills "are actually advancing the partisanship in Minnesota around elections."

 "It's turning people who are dedicated voters that truly are kind of those middle of the road people and it's turning them off," Nash said.
 "And its taking the antithetical ends of the political spectrum and only making them more strident in their beliefs."